 Seattle in the 1860s and 1870s

-As of 1856 every sort of progress and economic investment in Seattle had been wiped out by the Puget Sound Indian War.
+Arthur Denny, founding father of the group of Seattle’s first white settlers, wrote in his memoir that as of 1856 every sort of progress and economic investment in Seattle had been wiped out by the Puget Sound Indian War.
 Settlers were afraid to come to Seattle and investors withheld funds, waiting to see if the Indian unrest would return.
 Finally after nearly ten years, some efforts at Pacific Northwest regional expansion began again.
 In 1865 John Ross was hired as part of an exploration party which also included Arthur Denny, to find a suitable pass through the Cascade Mountains where a road could be built.
+Ross’s participation was recorded in early accounts and is mentioned in the book, Four Wagons West, about Seattle’s early days.
 Seattleites of the 1860s wanted to create a corridor for commerce over the mountains, so they raised funds for the survey and for a road-building contract.
 It was in this way that the first road over Snoqualmie Pass was built.

 In 1866 John Ross was one of the men who organized the Lake Washington Coal Company.
 They began developing the mine at Coal Creek (Newcastle, east side of Lake Washington) but the problems of getting the coal to market from there, were nearly insurmountable.
 There were as yet no railroads, and coal, being heavy, was very difficult to transport.
 In Four Wagons West, a book about the early years of the Seattle settlement, the author described the coal venture of 1866: